c-anyanwu/DATA-205-Capstone/README.md

 4. CDC English Proficiency by Census Tract Data (Querried from CDC Public Health Tracking Network)

 Part 1: Background
 1. Why is this project important?
 2. What do I hope to learn?
-    3. Where is my data coming from?
+3. where is my data coming from?

 Part 2: Exploratory Data Analysis
 1. Clean the data for further usage
 2. Create simple preliminary visualizations to get a sense of data (Bar plot, scatter plot)
 3. State simple observations
 4. Alter research questions if necessary

 Part 3: Data Products
 1. Data Dashboard w/Tableau
-      a.
-Find shapefile with census tracts for all USA and MD
+2. Find shapefile with census tracts for all USA and MD
-    2. Regression Modeling
+3. Regression Modeling
-    3. More complex visualization
+4. More complex visualization

 Part 4: Results
 1. Analysis of linear model results
 2. Walkthrough of data dashboard
-    3. walkthrough of complex visuals
+3. Walkthrough of complex visuals

-Part 5: Result Applications/Conclusion
+Par 5: Conclusion/Analysis
 1. What can your county do with the data?
 2. What can the broader US do with the data ?

-      w

 Part 6: Reflection
 1. What could you have done better?
 2. What do you hope to explore further?
 3. Are there any other tools you should have used?